teguh87/galaxy_merchant/README.md

 and if you don't have you must install it.
 Then you clone the repository and then enter the directory

-Pleas run this comman for running this script
+Please run this command to the script

 ```
 python main.py